-The foreclosing party or trustee (the third party that handles nonjudicial foreclosures in Missouri) must mail a foreclosure sale notice to the borrower no less than 20 days prior to the date of the foreclosure sale.
-Mo.
-Rev. Stat. § 443.325.
+The foreclosing bank or trustee (the third party that handles nonjudicial foreclosures in Missouri) must mail a foreclosure sale notice to the borrower no less than 20 days prior to the date of the foreclosure sale.
+(Mo.
+Rev. Stat. § 443.325).

-The foreclosing party or trustee must also publish an advertisement of the foreclosure sale in a newspaper either every day for 20 days or once a week for four weeks.
-Mo.
-Rev. Stat. § 443.320.
+The bank or trustee must also publish an advertisement of the foreclosure sale in a newspaper either every day for 20 days or once a week for four weeks, depending on the situation.
+(Mo.
+Rev. Stat. § 443.320).

-“Reinstating” is when you catch up on the missed payments (plus fees and costs) in order to stop a foreclosure.
-(Learn more about reinstatement to avoid foreclosure.)
+“Reinstating” is when you catch up on the missed payments, plus fees and costs, in order to stop a foreclosure.

-Some states allow the borrower to redeem (repurchase) the home within a certain period of time after the foreclosure.
-In Missouri, the borrower gets one year to redeem after the sale if the foreclosing party purchases the home at the foreclosure sale.
-Mo.
+Some states allow the borrower to redeem the home within a specific period of time after a foreclosure.
+In Missouri, the borrower gets one year to redeem after the sale if the foreclosing bank purchases the home at the foreclosure sale.
+(Mo.
 Rev. Stat.
-Ann. § 443.410.
+Ann. § 443.410).

 To redeem, the borrower must give written notice of the intent to redeem at the sale or within ten days before the sale and satisfy a bond requirement.
-Mo.
+(Mo.
 Rev. Stat.
-Ann. §§ 443.410, 443.420.
-(For details see Nolo’s article If I lose my home to foreclosure in Missouri, can I get it back?)
+Ann. §§ 443.410, 443.420).

-In Missouri, if the foreclosed homeowners do not vacate (leave) the home following the nonjudicial foreclosure, the foreclosing party may file an unlawful detainer (eviction) lawsuit against them.
-Mo.
-Rev. Stat. § 534.030.
+In Missouri, if the foreclosed homeowners don’t vacate (leave) the home following the nonjudicial foreclosure, the foreclosing bank may file an unlawful detainer (eviction) lawsuit against them.
+(Mo.
+Rev. Stat. § 534.030).